mbsariyildiz/mbsariyildiz.github.io/_pages/about.md

 ### News

 * 03/19 - A paper accepted at CVPR'19:
-  _Gradient Matching Generative Networks for Zero-Shot Learning_, code and arXiv pre-print will be released soon.
+  _Gradient Matching Generative Networks for Zero-Shot Learning_ (oral), code and arXiv pre-print will be released soon.

 * 02/19 - I joined the Computer Vision team at NAVER LABS Europe as an intern to study under the supervision of [Dr. Diane Larlus](http://www.europe.naverlabs.com/NAVER-LABS-Europe/People/Diane-Larlus) and